tidychangepoint: A Unified Framework for Analyzing Changepoint Detection in Univariate Time Series

 \begin{Shaded} \begin{Highlighting}[] \NormalTok{mlb\_mods }\OtherTok{\textless{}{-}} \FunctionTok{list}\NormalTok{(} \StringTok{"pelt\_meanvar"} \OtherTok{=} \FunctionTok{segment}\NormalTok{(mlb\_bavg, }\AttributeTok{method =} \StringTok{"pelt"}\NormalTok{),} \StringTok{"pelt\_meanshift"} \OtherTok{=} \FunctionTok{segment}\NormalTok{(} \NormalTok{ mlb\_bavg, }\AttributeTok{method =} \StringTok{"pelt"}\NormalTok{, } \AttributeTok{model\_fn =}\NormalTok{ fit\_meanshift\_norm, }\AttributeTok{penalty =} \StringTok{"BIC"} \NormalTok{ ),} \StringTok{"wbs"} \OtherTok{=} \FunctionTok{segment}\NormalTok{(mlb\_bavg, }\AttributeTok{method =} \StringTok{"wbs"}\NormalTok{),} \StringTok{"ga"} \OtherTok{=} \FunctionTok{segment}\NormalTok{(} \NormalTok{ mlb\_bavg, }\AttributeTok{method =} \StringTok{"ga"}\NormalTok{, }\AttributeTok{model\_fn =}\NormalTok{ fit\_meanshift\_norm, } \AttributeTok{penalty\_fn =}\NormalTok{ MDL, }\AttributeTok{maxiter =} \DecValTok{500}\NormalTok{, }\AttributeTok{run =} \DecValTok{50} \NormalTok{ )} \NormalTok{)} \end{Highlighting} \end{Shaded}

-Because each of the resulting objects are of class \texttt{tidycpt} (see Section~\ref{sec-tidychangepoint}), comparing the results across the four algorithms is easy using \texttt{map()} (from the {purrr} package (Wickham and Henry 2023)).
+Because each of the resulting objects are of class \texttt{tidycpt} (see Section~\ref{sec-tidychangepoint}), comparing the results across the four algorithms is easy using \texttt{map()}\footnote{\texttt{purrr::map()} is similar to \texttt{base::lapply()}.} (from the {purrr} package (Wickham and Henry 2025)).
 First, we examine the changepoint sets.

 \begin{Shaded} \begin{Highlighting}[] \NormalTok{mlb\_mods }\SpecialCharTok{|\textgreater{}} \FunctionTok{map}\NormalTok{(changepoints, }\AttributeTok{use\_labels =} \ConstantTok{TRUE}\NormalTok{) }\SpecialCharTok{|\textgreater{}} \FunctionTok{map}\NormalTok{(as\_year)} \end{Highlighting} \end{Shaded}